Sales channel strategy: your complete guide

 They decide how their products will be packaged and displayed and what kind of experience customers will have.
 When manufacturers use sales channels, they give up this kind of control and place their reputations in the hands of third parties.

 However, entrusting products to a channel partner doesn’t come without benefits, as well.
-Namely, it allows companies to tap into new markets and reach new customer segments that they might not have been able to reach on their own.
+Namely, it allows companies to tap into new markets and reach new customer segments.

 For example, a company that sells sports equipment might find it difficult to break into the market for children’s toys.
 However, if that company partners with a retailer that specializes in selling toys, it can get its products in front of a whole new group of potential customers.
 These customers may not be familiar with your brand and so do not know to go to your website.
 But once they see it in a store they are already used to shopping in, you have a much better chance of acquiring a new customer.